 “Qian is a passionate designer with an insightful and solid understanding of UX design.
 Communications with her were easy and fun!
 She is able to convert our needs into high quality designs.
 Her great professional skills and solid design knowledge will prove to be a great asset to any team!”

 Sherry Zhou.
 Founder at Taskit.

 In the kick-off meeting with the client, they walked me through three key features of their existing web-based application.
-Also, according to the market analysis and research done by their product manager, they talked about specific features that they already defined for the to-be-built mobile app.
+Also, according to the market analysis and research done by their product manager, they want the mobile app to mainly focus on managing the tasks users already created on their web-based applications.

-Individuals as well as teams of all shapes and sizes, who have tasks to complete during a certain time period.
-Meanwhile, these tasks have steps and routes which can be recorded in a workflow format.
-Based on the target user identified by the client, I created the following two user scenarios which allow me to think about solutions by incorporating the environmental context when the user interfaces with the mobile app:
+Based on the user data synthesis, I created the following two types of user scenario which allowed me to think about solutions by incorporating the environmental context when the user interfaces with the mobile app:

 Ming, who is planning to travel in U.S. during his summer break, needs to apply for a US visa.
 As there are many documents as well as time-sensitive steps for the visa application, he is looking for some task management tool which allows him to easily track and manage the document preparation and the application process anywhere, anytime.

 X Abroad, a study abroad agency, helps their clients apply for overseas programs in many countries.
 To improve the efficiency of their service, the agency is looking for some task management tool that makes program advisors efficiently supervise their applicants (e.g., preparing the transcript, personal statement, etc.) while keeping those relevant others such as applicant’s parents in the loop.

 Given the context of Taskit mobile app, I conducted a competitor analysis that focuses on assessing three popular project/task management mobile apps (shown as below) to gain an overview of how they are designed for the user to track and manage the project progress.